cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 ./build/simd tx gov vote 1 yes --from validator --yes
 ```

-Confirm that the upgrades at height 20.
+Confirm that the chain upgrades at height 20.